7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 “It’s basically getting in the front door, and then they go through, shoot the house, leave, and we’re ready to go.”

-Cheesette Cowan, a top-selling Tampa, Florida, real estate agent who specializes in relocations and investment properties, says meeting with clients virtually for listing appointments has allowed her to free up more time.
+Cheesette Cowan, a top-selling real estate agent in Tampa, Florida, who specializes in relocations and investment properties, says meeting with clients virtually for listing appointments has allowed her to free up more time.

 “I’ve had listing appointments with people on their iPhone FaceTiming.
-And I’m like, ‘Why wasn’t I doing this before?’” she says, noting that before the coronavirus pandemic, she would have driven 45 minutes to view a property in person.
+And I’m like, ‘Why wasn’t I doing this before?’” she says, noting that typically, she would have driven 45 minutes to view a property in person.
 Now she’s looked through a seller’s livestream or photos, researched online to set a price, and sent listing papers to the seller electronically.

 Declutter your home on your own or consult with a professional stager to make it look its best.
-Trisha Roe of Designing Impressions, a licensed professional stager for 16 years in Sturgis, South Dakota, who works with Kahler, has done virtual consultations either from the driveway of a client’s home via a tablet or from her house.
+Trisha Roe of Designing Impressions, a licensed professional stager for two decades in Sturgis, South Dakota, who works with Kahler, has done virtual consultations either from the driveway of a client’s home via a tablet or from her house.

-She asks the homeowner to walk her through the property and provides advice on rearranging the furniture and clearing out clutter without having to enter the home.
+She asks the homeowner to walk her through the property and provides advice on rearranging the furniture and clearing out clutter without entering the home.

 Kahler says he records a detailed video tour for buyers where he points out the home’s features and any flaws.
 “I am very, very cautious on pointing out any little flaws that I see … because on video, obviously, you don’t get as much of the fine detail of a home.”